Dietetic Internship: Medical Nutrition Therapy Curriculum

 Why Learn at UW Health?

 UW Health registered dietitians and nutrition technicians provide integrated nutrition care in multiple settings.
 The majority of clinical dietitians and preceptors are Masters or PhD prepared.
 Our hospital supports the patient- and family-centered systems approach in treatment and education.
 A cooperative network is maintained between each patient and the members of his or her health care team in order to promote patient satisfaction as well as optimal outcomes.

 - Academic Health Care

-UW Health represents the academic health care entities of the University of Wisconsin-Madison: UW Medical Foundation, UW Hospital and Clinics, UW School of Medicine and Public Health, American Family Children's Hospital and UW Carbone Cancer Center.
+UW Health represents the academic health care entities of the University of Wisconsin-Madison: UW Medical Foundation, UW Hospitals and Clinics, UW School of Medicine and Public Health, American Family Children's Hospital and UW Carbone Cancer Center.
 Our healthcare professionals are at the forefront of research, developing new treatments and training the next generation, and nutrition is no exception.
 Our shared vision: Working together, UW Health will be a national leader in health care, advancing the well-being of the people of Wisconsin and beyond.

-UW Hospital, with 566 beds, is part of the UW Health system, which also includes the UW Medical Foundation (physicians' group); American Family Children's Hospital; the Carbone Cancer Center; and UW School of Medicine and Public Health.
-The hospital is a major employer in Dane County and a Level One trauma center for both adults and children.
+UW Hospital, with 566 beds, is part of the UW Health system, which also includes the UW Medical Foundation (physicians' group); American Family Children's Hospital; the UW Carbone Cancer Center; and UW School of Medicine and Public Health.
+The hospital is a major employer in Dane County and a Level I trauma center for both adults and children.